 Controlling interests in overseas companies

-If the arrangement controls a company outside the EU/EEA, provide the company name, address, governing law and the date control began.
-This helps the tax authority spot potential changes in ownership or gains.
+If the trust holds a controlling interest in a company registered outside the UK, provide the company name, registered address, governing law, and the date control was acquired.
+This helps HMRC identify potential changes in ownership structures and any UK tax implications, including on chargeable gains.

 | Asset category | Details required | Example entry | Reason |